-- A. Inflicting physical injury on a child by other than accidental means, causing death, disfigurement, skin bruising, impairment of physical or emotional health, or loss or impairment of any bodily function: - B. Creating a substantial risk of physical harm to a child's bodily functioning: - C. Attempting, committing, Committing or allowing to be committed any sexual offense against a child as defined in the criminal code.
-This definition also includes any communications with a child for immoral purposes, or viewing, possessing, or distributing any sexually explicit images of a child.
-It also includes intentionally contacting, touching, either directly or through the clothing, the genitals, anus, or breasts of a child unless the contact is necessary for the child'sfor other than hygiene, child care or health care.
-This also includes a child's intentional or coerced contact with anyone's genitals, anus, or breasts; - purposes. - D. Committing acts thatwhich are cruel or inhumane regardless of observable injury.
-TheseSuch acts may include, but are not limited to, instances of extreme discipline demonstrating a disregard of a child's pain or mental suffering: - E. Assaulting or criminally mistreating a child as defined by the criminal code; - F. Failing to provide food, shelter, clothing, supervision, or health care necessary to a child's health or safety; - G. Engaging in actions or omissions resulting in injury to, or creating a substantial risk to the physical or mental health or development of a child; or - H. Failing to take reasonable steps to prevent the occurrence of the preceding actions.
+- A. Inflicting physical injury on a child by other than accidental means, causing death, disfigurement, skin bruising, impairment of physical or emotional health, or loss or impairment of any bodily function; - B. Creating a substantial risk of physical harm to a child's bodily functioning; - C. Attempting, committing, or allowing any sexual offense against a child as defined in the criminal code.
+This definition also includes any communications with a child for immoral purposes or viewing, possessing, or distributing any sexually explicit images of a child.
+It also includes intentionally contacting, directly or through the clothing, the genitals, anus, or breasts of a child unless the contact is necessary for the child's hygiene or health care.
+This also includes a child's intentional or coerced contact with anyone's genitals, anus, or breasts; - D. Committing acts that are cruel or inhumane regardless of observable injury.
+These acts may include, but are not limited to, instances of extreme discipline demonstrating a disregard of a child's pain or mental suffering; - E. Assaulting or criminally mistreating a child as defined by the criminal code; - F. Failing to provide food, shelter, clothing, supervision, or health care necessary to a child's health or safety; - G. Engaging in actions or omissions resulting in a substantial risk to the physical or mental health or development of a child; or - H. Failing to take reasonable steps to prevent the occurrence of the preceding actions.

-Children (including other students), family members, and any other adult can engage in child Child abuse, neglect, or exploitation.
-This may can include abuse by another minor and so may be included in incidents of student misconduct.
+Children (including other students), family members, and any other adult can engage in child abuse, neglect, or exploitation.
+This may include incidents of student on student misconduct.
 Staff should report all incidents of abuse regardless of the age of the person who engages in it.